 2. Don’t Give Up

 Parents often assume there is no way they will convince their children vegetables are enjoyable.
 While they might still be able to convince them they need to eat some veggies, parents can reach a point where the idea of their child developing a taste for nutritious foods seems completely unrealistic.

 Don’t fall prey to this mindset.
 The best thing to do when you’re struggling to get a child interested in vegetables is to keep serving them.

-Yes, you can experiment by serving new vegetables or serving old ones in new ways.
+You can experiment by serving new or old vegetables in new ways.
 However, it’s worth noting that kids typically need to be exposed to a food between 6 and 15 times before developing a taste for it.2 The fact that your child didn’t like carrots when you served them last week doesn’t mean they never will.

 3. Get Your Kids Involved

-There are several meals you could serve, which would allow your child to choose which vegetables they wish to try in a way that makes the experience fun.
+You could serve several meals, allowing your child to choose which vegetables they wish to try in a way that makes the experience fun.
 For example, maybe you serve pizza or tacos with bowls full of colorful toppings.
 Most of these toppings should be veggies.
 Letting your child customize their meal and choose their veggies turns eating well into something they might find genuinely fun.